pragsmike/PromptCritical/docs/prompt-representation.md

 SHA-1 produces a 160-bit (20-byte) hash value, represented as a 40-character hexadecimal string.
 These are written using lowercase characters, but the parser will also accept uppercase.
 NOTE: The purpose of the hash is to detect corruption, NOT to uniquely identify the prompt.
 It is OK if two prompts have the same hash.
 It's very likely that they're the same text, but it doesn't matter if they don't due to (unlikely) hash collision.

 The hash is computed over the prompt text as if it were extracted from the prompt file as follows:
    * The starting point is the beginning of the first nonblank line after the YAML ending separator.
-     It is ok if that line has leading blanks.
-The start of that line is still the starting point of the prompt text.
-   * The prompt body may contain a line containing only three dashes without confusion, because the preceding YAML markers have already been recognized and processed by then.
+   * The text is encoded as UTF-8, and normalized by NFC.
    * Line endings (CR, LF, or CRLF) are converted to LF.
    * If there is no LF at the end of the last line, a LF is appended.
-   * The ending point is the end of the file, after the last newline.
-   * If the prompt text contains trailing blank lines, they are considered part of the text.
-   * The text is encoded as UTF-8, and normalized by NFC.

 This canonicalization happens to be what the file writer does when it writes the file.